 By turning yourself in before you are arrested, the judge may be more willing to listen to your description of the events that led to the missed court date, drug test, or other court-ordered action you failed to complete.
 Your attorney can help you with these steps.

-Many counties in Pennsylvania will allow you to check on the status of active bench warrants.
+Many counties in Pennsylvania will allow residents to check on the status of active bench warrants.
 You or your attorney may be able to call the local sheriff’s department or check the county’s website to check the status of a potential bench warrant.